nickjj/orats/README.md

 - Add 2 view helpers, `humanize_boolean` and `css_for_boolean` to nicely output true/false values and they can be changed easily.
 - Add 3 view helpers to easily set a page's title, meta description and page heading.
 All of which are optional.
 - Bootstrap ~3 layout file with conditionally loaded `html5shiv`, `json3` and `respondjs` libs for IE < 9 support.
-- Separate the navigation, navigation links, flash messages, footer and google analytics snippets into partials.
+- Separate the navigation, navigation links, flash messages and footer partials.
+- Add partials and environment variables for both google analytics and disqus.
 - Public 404, 422, 500 and 502 pages so they can be served directly from your web server.
 - Use sass and coffeescript.
 - jquery 1.10.x loaded through a CDN.